RIBA John and David Hubert bursary

 Eligibility criteria

-To be eligible to apply for this bursary, applicants must currently hold one of the official immigration statuses outlined above, and meet one of the following criteria:
+To be eligible to apply for this bursary, applicants must currently hold one of the official immigration statuses outlined above, and be one of the following:

-- be enrolled in the first year of a RIBA Part 2 course in the UK, or,
+- enrolled in the first year of a RIBA Part 2 course in the UK, or,

 Applicants currently in the third year of a four year Part 1 course, and applicants studying a Part 1 or Part 2 course part-time with at least one full academic year of study remaining, may also apply.